-Milky oats act on the nervous system by gently calming the mind and strengthening the adrenal systems.
-Experienced herbalists recommend milky oats for people with nervous exhaustion – feeling exhausted but unable to relax due to the nagging sense they should be getting things done.
+Oats act on the nervous system by gently calming the mind and strengthening the adrenal systems.
+Experienced herbalists recommend oats for people with nervous exhaustion – feeling exhausted but unable to relax due to the nagging sense they should be getting things done.
 And for people who have difficulty focusing, and feel overwhelmed and unable to complete simple tasks.

 I don’t know about you, but I certainly find myself quite frequently feeling overwhelmed, tired, and anxious.
 Milky oats has helped me get through some difficult and stressful times, and maybe they will help you too.

 Dosing: Add 8-ounces boiled water to 1 tablespoon oat tops and allow to steep for at least four hours.